yashwantYSK/Student-Login/README.md

   1. Teacher Need to Login by their id and password.
   2. Teacher can add Attendence and marks by their Reg.
 ID and their name.

-       - Teacher can only update marks and result of student, which is alredy add by admin
+       - Teacher can only update marks and result of student, which is alredy added by admin
        - Teacher can update upto max marks and max no of class which is updated by admin